kubescape/go-logger/README.md

 # GO Logger

-In this package we combined a different loggers so they will be compile with a single interface.
+In this package we combined different loggers so they can be compiled with a single interface.
 This enables switching between the different loggers without changing your code!

 ## Supported loggers
 * Pretty printer
 * [Zap](go.uber.org/zap)
+* Mock (empty logger)

 ## TODO
 * log